hex0punk/wally/README.md

 - Wally will also give you all possible call paths to your functions of interest.
 This can be useful when analyzing monorepos where service A calls service B via a client function declared in service B's packages.
 This feature requires that the target code base is buildable.
 - Wally will output a nice PNG graph of the call stacks for the different routes it finds.

+### Use case example

+You are conducting analysis of a monorepo containing multiple microservices.
+Often times, these sort of projects relly heavily on gRPC, which generates code for setting up gRPC routes via functions that call [`Invoke`](https://pkg.go.dev/google.golang.org/grpc#Invoke).
+Other services can then use these functions to call each other.

+One of the built-in indicators in `wally` will allow it to find functions that call `Invoke` for gRPC routes, so you can get a nice list of all gRPC method calls for all your microservices.
+Further, with `--ssa` you can also map the chains of methods gRPC calls nessesary to reach any given gRPC route.
+With `wally` you can them answer:

+- Can users reach service `Y` hoested internally via service `A` hosted externally?
+- Which service would I have to intialize a call to send user input to service `X`?
+- What functions are there between service `A` and service `Y` that might sanitize or modify the input set to service `A`?

 ## Wally configurations

 Wally needs a bit of hand-holding.
 Though it can also do a pretty good job at guessing paths, it helps a lot if you tell it the packages and functions to look for, along with the parameters that you are hoping to discover and map.
 So, to help Wally do the job you can specify a configuration file in YAML that defines a set of indicators.

 Wally runs a number of `indicators` which are basically clues as to whether a function in code may be related to a gRPC or HTTP route.
+By default, `wally` has a number of built-in `indicators` which check for common ways to set up and call HTTP and RPC methods using standard and popular libraries.
 However, sometimes a code base may have custom methods for setting up HTTP routes or for calling HTTP and RPC services.
 For instance, when reviewing Nomad, you can give Wally the following configuration file with Nomad specific indicators:

 ```yaml
 indicators: